StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/CANCEL_ALTER_TABLE.md

    CANCEL ALTER TABLE OPTIMIZE FROM example_db.example_table;
    ```

-3. Cancel the Rollup index alteration operation for `example_table` in the current database.
+3. Cancel the task of adding or deleting Rollup index for `example_table` in the current database.

    ```SQL
    CANCEL ALTER TABLE ROLLUP FROM example_table;